Bo Nix, No. 10 Oregon slam brakes on Coach Prime's 'Cinderella story' with a 42-6 rout of Colorado - KTVZ

 POLL IMPLICATIONS

 While one loss might not drop the Buffaloes out of the AP Top 25, some of their offensive stats should be cause for concern.
-Colorado had minus-33 rushing yards in the half — due in part by Oregon’s four sacks on Shedeur Sanders — and just 35 for the game.
-Oregon racked up 522 yards in total offense and the decisive win should push them further up the rankings.
+Colorado had just 35 yards rushing.
+Oregon could climb.

 UP NEXT